repasuma/mcp-oauth2-aws-cognito/README.md

    - Create a new user account
    - Verify your account by entering the confirmation code sent to your email
    - After successful verification, you'll be redirected back to the application

-   - Click the "Fetch MCP Data" button to make an authenticated request to the MCP server
+4. Click the "Fetch MCP Data" button to make an authenticated request to the MCP server

+5. Visit http://localhost:3002 to test the DCR flow.
+Auto-discovery client with Dynamic Client Registration.

 ### Cleanup
 1. Cleanup AWS resources